Voice type: Mezzo-soprano

 Mezzo-soprano voice range (A3–A5) indicated on piano keyboard in green with dot marking middle C (C4).

 Mezzo-soprano range: The mezzo-soprano is the middle-range voice type for females.
 The mezzo-soprano voice lies between the soprano voice and contralto voice, over-lapping both of them.
 The typical range of this voice is between A3 (the A below middle C) to A5 (two octaves higher).
 In the lower and upper extremes, some mezzo-sopranos may extend down to F3 (the F below middle C) and as high as C6 (high C).

 Mezzo-soprano tessitura: Although this voice overlaps both the contralto and soprano voices, the tessitura of the mezzo-soprano is lower than that of the soprano and higher than that of the contralto.

 Mezzo-soprano subtypes: Mezzo-sopranos are often broken down into three subcategories: Lyric mezzo-soprano, Coloratura mezzo-soprano and Dramatic mezzo-soprano.

-Contralto
+Contralto (Alto)

 Contralto voice range (F3–F5) indicated on piano keyboard in green with dot marking middle C (C4).

 Contralto range: The contralto voice is the lowest female voice.
 A true operatic contralto is rare, so much so that often roles intended for contraltos are performed by mezzo-sopranos.
 The typical contralto range lies between F3 (the F below middle C) to F5 (the second F above middle C).
 In the lower and upper extremes some contralto voices can sing from D3 (the D below middle C) to B♭5 (the second B-flat above), one whole step short of the soprano high C.